EQUITY & ACCESS

 The information here addresses work started by SADC in 2020 regarding race equity specifically.
 The commitments from leadership address our aims regarding equity overall.
 These plans will be supplemented with an internal plan that is part of a larger strategic plan established in 2021.
 We commit to updating the public by sharing information on a regular basis on this page and welcoming your input, questions, feedback, ideas and dialogue.

-Communications and Marketing team gathering demographic data from all faculty/staff, adult students and renters, plus youth families.
-Will create a report and add information to the website.
-Who is here dancing everyday?
-We want to answer that question.
+The Communications and Marketing team is gathering demographic data from all faculty/staff, adult students and renters, plus youth families.
+We will create a report and add information to the website.
+We aim to provide more information to the public about who is dancing at SADC each day.

 Board members and admin team members came together for their first BIPOC affinity meeting.